Fulwing/Weather/README.md

 ## Requirements

-To build the weather station, you'll need the following hardware:
+To build the weather station, you'll need the following hardware and software:

 - Hardware:
   - Raspberry Pi 3 or higher